peternara/Machine_Learning_Learn_Diary-gan/README.md

 Figuring out how to optimize

-[ ] Batch normalization
+[X] Batch normalization
 ---

-Trying to use Batch normalization to optimize predict Accuracy
+Use Batch normalization to optimize predict Accuracy

 [ ] GAN.
 Generative Adversarial Network